 Students on Student Visas are required to live with their parents, in the St Hilda’s Boarding House

 or in Approved Homestay Accommodation.
-For further information, please visit the school’s Welfare and Accommodation Policy (via the International Student Policies page which can be found in the Links section on the right hand side of this page).
+For further information, , please visit the school’s Welfare and Accommodation Policy.
 Please also visit our Boarding House webpages.

 Read More